My Leadership Style

 The Whole Picture

-My leadership style is built on three core beliefs: people deserve clarity, development beats discipline, and trust is earned through action, not titles.
+My leadership style comes down to three core beliefs: people deserve clarity, development beats discipline, and trust gets earned through action, not a title.
 I lead with transparency, I coach with intention, and I build teams that operate with confidence, accountability, and a shared sense of purpose.

-This page outlines how I lead, how I make decisions, and how I build strong, consistent teams — grounded in frameworks including Transformational Leadership, Situational Leadership, Leader-Member Exchange (LMX) Theory, the Sherwin-Williams SherCoach coaching model, and a practical Turnaround Playbook developed through real field experience.
+This page walks through how I lead, how I make decisions, and how I build strong, consistent teams.
+It’s grounded in a mix of frameworks, Transformational Leadership, Situational Leadership, Leader-Member Exchange (LMX) Theory, the Sherwin-Williams SherCoach coaching model, plus a practical Turnaround Playbook I built through actual field experience, not a textbook.

 The Turnaround Playbook

-I have developed a repeatable 3-step methodology for turning around underperforming teams and territories.
-This framework was born from real experience — rebuilding 4 historically underperforming Lowe’s territories from an average 82% to 95% of budget over 9 months.
+I’ve developed a repeatable 3-step methodology for turning around underperforming teams and territories.
+It came out of real experience: rebuilding 4 historically underperforming Lowe’s territories from an average 82% to 95% of budget over 9 months.

 1. Culture & Listening

 Lead from the floor.
-Identify operational bottlenecks.
+Identify the operational bottlenecks.
 Repair strained relationships with local retail leaders.
-Rebuild team trust by demonstrating genuine investment in their success before asking for results.
+Rebuild team trust by demonstrating genuine investment in their success before you ask for anything back.

 2. Clarify Accountability

-Introduce joint performance goals across corporate reps, store teams, and district leadership so incentives align.
-Design accountability frameworks that clarify ownership at every level — making it clear who owns what and how success is measured.
+Introduce joint performance goals across corporate reps, store teams, and district leadership so incentives actually align.
+Build accountability frameworks that make it clear who owns what and how success gets measured.

 3. Structured Coaching Cadence

-Run regular, practical learning sessions on the sales floor — not slide decks in a breakroom.
-Consistent field coaching with actionable feedback that builds confidence through repetition and real-world practice.
+Run regular, practical learning sessions on the sales floor, not slide decks in a breakroom.
+Consistent field coaching with actionable feedback builds confidence through repetition and real-world practice.

 I Lead with Transparency, Always